-Singapore Sports School Badminton Academy has a close partnership with Singapore Badminton Association, where about 80 per cent of our badminton players, upon entering the Sports School, are inducted into SBA’s National Intermediate Squad.
-This gives our student-athletes an advantage in entering the national senior team.
+Singapore Sports School Badminton Academy has a close partnership with Singapore Badminton Association.
+About 80 per cent of our badminton players, upon entering the Sports School, are inducted into SBA’s National Intermediate Squad, giving our student-athletes an advantage in entering the national senior team.

-Student-athletes in the Badminton Academy are placed in the School-Within-A-School programme which allows them to undergo extended training sessions during the day and attend academic lessons in the evening.
+Student-athletes in the SWS programme undergo extended training sessions during the day and attend academic lessons in the evening.
 This resembles the training structures in other countries which have established outcomes in sports such as Badminton and Table Tennis.

-Since the SWS started operations in 2011, our youth shuttlers have shown dominance in the local scene and achieved notable results at the regional level.
+Since the SWS began in 2011, our youth shuttlers have shown dominance in the local scene and achieved notable results at the regional level.
 Being in the NIS, student-athletes in the SWS programme have more opportunities to travel and compete overseas, thus giving them greater competition exposure.

 The Badminton Academy also conducts pre-Singapore Sports School programmes.
-Interested candidates can read more about the programmes under the ‘Programmes and Competitions’ tab.
+Interested candidates can read more about the programmes in the "Programmes and Competitions" tab.

 The Badminton Academy has produced 51 Singapore national representatives in the open category.

 2016 Year of Graduation

 Aaron Yong Chuan Shen, Bernice Lim Zhi Rui, Darrion Michael Ng Weng Soong, Howin Wong Jia Hao, Ivan Go Wei Hon, Jason Teh Jia Heng, Lee Wei Hong, Nur Insyirah Khan Abdul Hamid Khan, Ting Hock Yu